 What is the better way to persuade picky children or uneasy adults to eat a healthy portion of vegetables than to make a superb soup?
-Tomato soup is an old favorite, but it can be made special by an addition of fresh parsley and parmesan cheese.
+Tomato soup is an old favorite, but it can be made special by the addition of fresh parsley and parmesan cheese.
 Sweet tender carrots find their moment of glory in this scrumptious dish.
-Deliciously smooth texture of the soup and rustic meatballs makes it very desirable.
+The deliciously smooth texture of the soup and rustic meatballs makes it very desirable.

 My kids are growing older, smarter and wiser every year.
 I pack their lunches every morning and add small surprises like fun shaped fruits or little boxes with creative food.
 My seven years old son is always asking me what I put in his lunch box.
 His older sister tells him: “No, don’t ask, it’s like Christmas present.
 You will find out what is in lunchbox at school!” 🙂 How sweet it is!